BUSH & CO LIMITED – TERMS OF BUSINESS

 The following standard terms of business apply to all engagements accepted by Bush & Co.
 All work carried out is subject to these terms except where changes are expressly agreed in writing.

-- Details of the firm’s audit registration can be found at www.icaew.com/en/members/regulations-standards-and-guidance/audit under reference C003918130.
+1.1 Details of the firm’s audit registration can be found at:

-- The professional rules applicable to our audit work are "Audit Regulations and Guidance" which can be found at www.
-There are also the "International Standards on Auditing (UK and Ireland)" at: www.frc.org.uk/Our-work/Codes-Standards/Audit-and-assurance/Standards-and-guidance-for-auditors/Auditing-standards.aspx
+1.2 The professional rules applicable to our audit work are "Audit Regulations and Guidance" which can be found at www.icaew.com/-/media/corporate/files/technical/audit-and-assurance/working-in-the-regulated-area-of-audit/audit-regulations-and-guidance-effective-01-04-17.ashx?la=en There are also the "International Standards on Auditing (UK and Ireland" at:

-- The code of conduct to which the firm is subject is the "Code of Ethics" of The Institute of Chartered Accountants in England and Wales which can be found at www.icaew.com/en/members/regulations-standards-and-guidance/ethics, section B. For our audit work we are also subject to the "FRC Ethical Standards" at www.frc.org.uk/Our-work/Codes-standards/Audit-and-assurance/Standards-and-guidance-for-auditors/Ethical-standard-for-auditors.aspx.
+1.3 The code of conduct to which the firm is subject is the "Code of Ethics" of The Institute of Chartered Accountants in England and Wales which can be found at

 - advise you on investments generally, but not recommend a particular investment or type of investment;